alexandrecanuto/pokedex/README.md

 This is a sample Angular project created by me to keep myself up-to-date with the technology and try out a few things.

-You can check out the code here or get to know me better at my [website](https://canuto.dev).
+You can check out the code here, visit a demo at [https://pokedex.canuto.dev](https://pokedex.canuto.dev) or get to know me better at my [website](https://canuto.dev).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.